aramk/crayon-syntax-highlighter/readme.txt

 * ADDED:
     * Line height can now be customised along with font size
 * FIXED:
+    * Expanding code issues to do with position and dimensions
     * Toolbar font-size and line height improvements
     * Border is now drawn inside so right border won't clip from theme CSS
     * Highlighting improvements for variables and entities